calaldees/teachingWorkshops/teacherTraining/subject-knowledge.md

     * Diagnose network issues
     * GDPR Cookie law - rational
     * Economics of Why some services on the internet are free
+        * search, email, social
     * Advanced search
     * Troubleshoot problems
     * Physical / Mental wellbeing when using computers
     * Personal and economic dangers
-    * email & formal communcation
+    * email & formal communication
+    * Careers and automation

+* IT
+    * 3D Modeling
+    * 3D printing
-    * Career
+    * Animation

 ---